Things to do in Warsaw, Poland

-16. Find Out About the Life of Nobel Prize Winner Marie Curie
+16. Things to Do in Warsaw – Find Out About the Life of Nobel Prize Winner Marie Curie

 The Maria Sklodowska-Curie Museum is dedicated to the life of Marie Curie.
 She is a woman most noted for her discovery of polonium and radium, winning her two Nobel prizes in physics and chemistry.

 Although a lot of items were destroyed during the war, many personal items belonging to the scientist are available to view in this museum.

 15. Get Good Luck From the Wishing Bell

 In the Cannon (Kanonia) square in the old town there is a bronze bell in the middle of the square.
 The legend goes if you touch the top of the bell and circle it three times it will bring you good luck.

 Behind this bell is also the location of the thinnest house in Warsaw, which is a cool little oddity to check out while you’re there.

 14. Dance the Night Away at the Night Market

 There are many markets that take place across the city throughout the year.
 My favourite market is the Nocny Market (Literally means Night Market).

 The Night Market in Warsaw takes place in Warszawa Główna, a closed down railway station.
 There is plenty of food stalls with music and drinks.
 There is even a pop-up tattoo parlor if you are in the mood to get inked while visiting Poland’s capital!